 Eligibility criteria for applying to this scheme:

-· solely by an Indian Company; or
+· Solely by an Indian Company; or

 · Jointly by an Indian Company and National R&D Organizations and Institutions; or by a group of Indian Companies along with National Research Organizations etc.

 Proposals are required to be submitted online only.
 Online proposal submission can be done by registered company users only during an active call and these calls are advertised each year 4 times.
-Process for submitting the proposals online can be referred in the following link: www.birapdbt.nic.in.
+Process for submitting the proposals online can be referred to in the following link: www.birapdbt.nic.in.

-Evaluation of the applications is done by special panel and they are called Area Review Panels (ARPs).
+Evaluation of the applications is done by a special panel and they are called Area Review Panels (ARPs).
 A presentation has to be submitted to Technical Screening Committee and this Technical Screening Committee can also do sites visits.
 Apex Committee comprising Senior Technical Experts of members from various ministries and Government departments and chaired by the Secretary, DBT shall do the final review of the application.
-Process of Evaluation / Decision Making takes minimum 4-5 months.
+Process of Evaluation / Decision Making takes a minimum of 4-5 months.

 · Level of innovation